ace-subido/Mango/readme.md

 The MangoModel class supplies our POCO with the Id attribute (BsonId type).
 It basically makes our Person object mongo ready :)

-Now we have modelled our document, let's create our Repository class that serves as our medium for the mongodb collection.
+Now that we've modelled our document, let's create our Repository class that serves as our medium for the mongodb collection.
 We have our collection called "UserCollection" in our MongoDB instance:

     public class PersonRepository : MangoRepository<Person>
     {